 Boko Haram Violence, Wiping Out Entire Communities in Northern Nigeria

-Boko Haram violence is wiping out entire communities in northern Nigeria.
+an extremist group that is located primarily in Northern Nigeria violence is wiping out entire communities in northern Nigeria.
 The government’s National Emergency Management Agency (MENA) estimates that fighting has displaced 1.5 million people within the country.

 The effect of the violence on children is particularly heartbreaking.
 One such group of children are those we met during a previous visit to a refugee camp in Yola.
 Local church leaders told us they estimated that around one thousand children had been separated from their parents when Boko Haram attacked last year.
 We met sixteen who had lost both parents.